mayankdubey1996/namaste_sql_assignment/day_3/my_solution_day3_assignment.md

  - I used Microsoft SQL server to solve the problems.
  - If you want to replicate the result use [Orders](https://raw.githubusercontent.com/mayankdubey1996/namaste_sql_assignment/main/day_3/orders_table_create_inserts.sql) table to create the table and copy the data.

-***Note: please do not use any functions which are not taught in the class. you need to solve the questions only with the concepts that have been discussed so far.***
+***Note: please do not use any functions which are not taught in the class. you need to solve the questions only with the concepts that have been discussed so far.
+Below are the list of topics discuss in this lecture.***
+ - SELECT statement
+ - WHERE, ORDER BY CLAUSE
+ - LIKE, DISTINCT, BETWEEN, IN, LIKE keyword and '_' [Wildcards](https://www.w3schools.com/sql/sql_wildcards.asp)

 #### 1- write a sql to get all the orders where customers name has "a" as second character and "d" as fourth character (58 rows)